finos/common-domain-model/CONTRIBUTING.rst

 All model components have descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All model components (e.g. types, attributes, conditions, functions etc.) should be specified with descriptions in accordance with the CDM Style Guide (TODO migrate to the documentation website).
+All model components (e.g. types, attributes, conditions, functions etc.) should be specified with descriptions in accordance with the `CDM Style Guide <https://docs.rosetta-technology.io/cdm/documentation/source/documentation-style-guide.html>`.

 Contributing model changes
 --------------------------